-The Planning grant also provides for support from the National Reentry Resource Center (a project of the Council of State Governments).
-The Center works with NC Juvenile Justice to develop a recentry straegic plan and effectively implement "what works" to reduce recidivism for youth and assist in the establishment of effective data collection processes and key youth outcome measures.
+Through the Implementation grant, we are receiving technical assistance from the National Reentry Resource Center (a project of the Council of State Governments).
+The Center has been working with the state's Juvenile Reentry Reform Task Force and its subcommittees to identify resources and overcome barriers to the implementation of our reentry reform strategic plan in order to reduce recidivism for youth, and is also assisting us in the establishment of effective data collection processes and key youth outcome measures.